some100/fe2io-rs/README.md

 Run `fe2io-rs --help` and see what happens.

 - Username is required.
 It is the player's username.
+This is case sensitive.
 - Volume is optional, and is the volume of the audio on death.
-Default is 0.5
+Default is 0.5.
 - URL is optional, and is the server the application connects to.
-Default is `ws://client.fe2.io:8081`
+Default is `ws://client.fe2.io:8081`, but will connect to any WebSocket server.

 ## Use case